 Some people have supratarsal creases all the time.
 Some people have creases that are only evident when they’re tired.
 Supratarsal creases also vary in their height from barely being visible to those comparable to Caucasian eyelids.

 Double eyelid surgery is the third most popular cosmetic procedure among Asians in the United States.
-Properly done, it can have a profound effect on appearance and self confidence while also improving peripheral vision in many people who have experienced restriction in vision due to eyelid issues.
+Properly done, it can have a profound effect on appearance and self-confidence while also improving peripheral vision in many people who have experienced restriction in vision due to eyelid issues.

 Creating a crease in the upper eyelid can be a simple matter of enhancing an existing though indistinct crease, lengthening and deepening it to frame the eye.
-In many people this is enough to open the eye creating an open and more engaged appearance.
+In many people, this is enough to open the eye creating an open and more engaged appearance.
 For others creating a crease where none exists is done to achieve the aesthetic and functional goal.

 Since the eyes are the focal point of the face, it is very important to choose your surgeon carefully.
-Providing among the best double eyelid surgery patients could ask for requires exacting surgical skill and a keen eye to the art of facial proportion.
+Providing the best double eyelid surgery patients could ask for requires exacting surgical skill and a keen eye for the art of facial proportion.
 As a Harvard trained surgeon, Dr. Liu is much sought after for this delicate procedure.

 Double eyelid surgery is done on an outpatient basis at Dr.Liu’s state-of-the-art surgical center under local anesthesia with sedation.
 This reduces the risks associated with general anesthesia and usually results in patients being able to return home shortly after surgery.
 Additionally, local anesthetic with sedation is necessary to allow interaction between the patient and Dr. Liu during surgery to ensure proper placement of the crease.

 Reshaping the upper eyelid requires an in-depth examination of the thickness and quality of the eyelid skin as well as an evaluation of the anatomy of the eye.
-Other factors that are considered are the amount of fat under the eyelid, healing history, age and gender.
+Other factors that are considered are the amount of fat under the eyelid, healing history, age, and gender.
 With all of this information to hand, Dr. Liu creates a unique surgical plan that will produce a natural crease in the eye without losing the Asian characteristics that define ethnicity.

-Incision or Suture Technique?
+Incision or suture technique?

 There are two established methods of double eyelid surgery; sutures or incision.
 Each method has advantages and disadvantages both in outcome and recovery time.
 Prior to surgery Dr. Liu will discuss both techniques and depending on how much excess skin or fat exists in the eyelid, will make his recommendation.

 If sutures are the procedure of choice, the crease will be formed by creating small openings through which stitches are used to attach muscle and tissue forming the crease.
-For patients who choose the incision technique an incision is made where the eyelid would naturally crease.
+For patients who choose the incision technique, an incision is made where the eyelid would naturally crease.
 Excess skin and fat are taken away and when the incision is closed, the double eyelid is created.
 The incision is placed within the crease so that there is no scar visible after healing.